 Quick summary

-- Track accuracy rate, processing time, and error frequency as core KPIs
+Track accuracy rate, processing time, and error frequency as your primary metrics

-- Calculate the true cost of payroll corrections and rework
+Calculate the true cost of payroll corrections and rework to justify prevention

-- Identify root causes of errors to prevent recurrence
+Identify root causes of errors to prevent recurrence, not just symptoms

-- Set improvement targets and invest in automation where it delivers ROI
+Set incremental improvement targets and invest in automation where it delivers ROI

 Essential payroll KPIs to review